Skip to Content

 This is a good place to see red cedar sage, red stream orchid, and yellow long spur columbine.

-The ecosystem around the waterfall is extremely fragile, so please act responsibly and show respect to nature.
+I found the ecosystem around the waterfall extremely fragile, so please act responsibly and show respect to nature.

 The trail is quite long, and you definitely need good hiking shoes for it but worth the effort.

-Black bears frequent the area, so don’t forget to make some noise on your way to the waterfalls and back.
+Black bears frequent the area, so I made some noise on my way to the waterfalls and back as I was afraid not to meet one on the trail.

 Where to stay at Cattail Falls